4tomicpotato/zoom-meeting-auto-join-scheduler/README.md

   2. Record the meetings.
   3. Take screenshot of the meeting.
   4. Auto re-join the meeting if you get diconnected before a spefied time (Useful if you have poor network connection or your meetings occur part-wise in consecutive sessions)
+  5. Schedule multiple meetings at once.
+  6. View / Delete your upcoming meetings.

 Requirements:
   1. Only for Windows 10 & Windows 7